nathan-rice/radical/README.md

     /* You can just create an instance of the Namespace class.
 If you do this, you
      * should provide a value for the name attribute, as this is used when
      * constructing Redux action types.
 Note that since this is going to be a "root"
-     * Namespace, you must also specify a state retrieval function, and the store to
+     * Namespace, you must also specify a state retrieval function, and the action
-     * dispatch actions to.
+     * dispatch function.
 This is not necessary for child Namespaces, by default
      * they recursively search ancestor Namespaces for the appropriate values.
 You
      * can also pass a defaultState object, which can house Namespace specific
      * configuration.